 Tasks include, but are not limited to:

-– maintenance and enhancement of Recommendations X.60x-series, including common text standards for multi-party communications with ISO/IEC JTC 1 in response to new market requirements;– developing Recommendations on protocols to support contents discovery, distribution and delivery issues for legacy network and FNs;
+– maintain and enhance Recommendations X.60x-series, including common text standards for multi-party communications in collaboration with ISO/IEC JTC 1/SC 6 in response to new market requirements;

+– develop Recommendations on protocols to support end-to-end multi-party, multimedia communication services including personal broadcasting services and applications, considering various network environments;

+– develop Recommendations on protocols to support contents discovery, distribution and delivery issues considering various network environments, which include legacy network, FNs, IMT-2020 network and beyond;

-– developing Recommendations on protocols to support contents discovery, distribution and delivery issues based on information centric network (ICN) technology for 5G/IMT-2020 networks;
+– develop Recommendations on protocols to support contents discovery, distribution and delivery issues based on information centric network (ICN) technology considering various network environments, which include IMT-2020 network and beyond;

-– developing Recommendations on protocols to support managed peer-to-peer communications;
+– develop Recommendations on protocols and mechanisms to support managed and hybrid peer-to-peer communications;

-…

-…

-– developing Recommendations on protocols to support end-to-end multi-party, multimedia communications including personal broadcasting services and applications.
+[…

+– develop Recommendations on the signalling and control architecture of new transport layer system;

+– develop Recommendations on the related protocols for management and control of transport layer architecture, and the interfaces and parameters to the upper and low layer.

+…]

 An up-to-date status of work under this Question is contained in the SG11 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?Q=8/11).

 Relationships